joaopcanario/joaopcanario/README.md

 ### Hi there 👋

-I'm still working on this README but until I'm finished, please, grab a coffee, have a seat and take a look around.
+I'm still working on this README but until I'm finished, please, grab a coffee, have a seat, take your time to check some of my [skills](#skills), and feel free to [get in touch](#contactme) with me.

 ### Me in a nuthsell